bernardjhuang/gamerunnersnews/_posts/2014-12-2-hammer-diplomacy-maknoons-top-lane-poppy.md

 ## Staying Relevant: MakNooN’s Side of the Story

 Giving up first blood on a Poppy is never what you want to do – and giving up a death immediately after Teleporting is even worse.
 But sadly both of these things are the way MakNooN starts out this game.
-Left in a dangerous 2v1 situation at the start of the match, Enemy immediately takes advantage of Poppy’s early weakness and complete lack of waveclear, diving MakNooN under the tier one tower for a quick first blood.
+Left in a dangerous 2v1 situation at the start of the match, <b>Enemy</b> immediately takes advantage of Poppy’s early weakness and complete lack of waveclear, diving <b>MakNooN</b> under the tier one tower for a quick first blood.

 ![]()